Suped

 Use the sender support form when

-- Readiness: Your SPF, DKIM, DMARC, reverse DNS, and sending identity are correct.
+3. Readiness: SPF, DKIM, DMARC, reverse DNS, and the sending identity are correct.

 Use another path when

-- Single IP: A Microsoft rejection points to one IP that needs delisting.
+1. Single IP: An NDR for a Microsoft 365 business recipient points to one IP that needs delisting.

 Evidence to gather before you submit

 A sender support case is only as useful as the evidence inside it.
-I prepare the case like a small incident report: what changed, what failed, which recipients are affected, and what checks already passed.
-That makes the Microsoft response more actionable and reduces the back-and-forth.
+Prepare the case as a small incident report covering what changed, what failed, which recipients are affected, and which checks already passed.
+That makes the Microsoft response more actionable and reduces back-and-forth.

 Before opening the form, send a fresh test message and inspect the result with the email tester.
 A real message gives you headers, authentication results, and content signals that a DNS-only check cannot show.